Prepare Your Business for Bad Weather Risks

-Every winter in the UK we are affected by a variety of adverse weather conditions including wind, rain, snow and ice.
-Frequently now, the country is battered by named storms which bring excessive wind speeds and rainfall often causing localised flooding and landslips.
+In the UK we are increasingly affected by adverse weather conditions including wind, rain, snow and ice.
+Frequently now, the country is battered by named storms which bring excessive wind speeds which can block roads with fallen trees, rainfall often causing regional and localised flooding and landslips affecting roads and railways.
 All of these conditions can affect your business and how your staff and customers use your business premises and all employers have a duty of care to their employees and others who may be affected by their business activities.
 Therefore, if you have not done so already, it is a good time for your business to review what risk assessment procedures are in place to deal with severe weather hazards.

 Carrying out a cold weather risk assessment is an important part of managing risks around the workplace in the winter months.
 The Cold Weather Risk Assessment Form template should be used in conjunction with the worked example form and Action Plan.
 The example form has been filled in to illustrate the sort of issues that might need consideration when carrying out a risk assessment for cold winter weather conditions.
 One of the key areas for consideration at this time of year is slips and trips as these are the single biggest cause of injury at work at any time, and the risks can increase significantly during the winter months.